jangroth/aws-certification-notes/devops-engineer-professional.md

   * Wait for notification from instances that they created successfully
   * Instances use `cfn-signal` in UserData section
 * *UpdatePolicy*
-  * If LaunchConfiguration or LaunchTemplate are changing, deployed instances will *not* update unless defined in UpdatePolicy
+  * If Launch Configuration or Launch Template are changing, deployed instances will *not* update unless defined in UpdatePolicy
   * Can configure policy for *rolling*, *replacing* and *scheduled* updated

 ##### SQS
 * It's common pattern to have instances from within an ASG consuming messages from SQS
-* Can implement Custom Metric in CloudWatch to control Auto Scaling behaviour
+* Can implement custom metric in CloudWatch to control Auto Scaling behaviour
   * E.g. size of individual backlog on instances

 <a name="3_3_3_4"></a>